Nathanage3/Nathanage3/README.md

 The backend is built around a clean, well-structured set of RESTful API endpoints.

-Endpoint                          Method(s)                Description
+Endpoint             &emsp;             Method(s)         &emsp;       Description

-/api/auth/register/              POST                      Handles new user registration.
+/api/auth/register/      &emsp;        POST           &emsp;           Handles new user registration.
 /api/auth/token/                 POST                      Obtains JWT access and refresh tokens for login.
 /api/auth/token/refresh/         POST                      Refreshes an expired access token.
 /api/courses/                    GET                       Get a list of all courses with filtering and search.